mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 After the deploy process the access permissions are stored in the ssms_configuration_util.log file according to chapter 1.3.8.

-## Advanced configuration possibilities for connections Deploy
+### Advanced configuration possibilities for connections Deploy

-The connections (connectors) that make the SSMS reachable from the outside, are usually defined in the Configuration Utility (see 3.8) and activated for the SSMS during the deploy process (see 3.9).
+The connections (connectors) that make the SSMS reachable from the outside, are usually defined in the Configuration Utility and activated for the SSMS during the deploy process.

-In the deploy process a Template is read (SSMS HOME/configutil/server.xml.template) where the defined values in the Configuration Utility are inserted.
+In the deploy process a Template is read **(SSMS HOME/configutil/server.xml.template)** where the defined values in the Configuration Utility are inserted.
 Afterwards the file “server.xml” required for the integrated Tomcat is created and stored.

 Specific configurations to the connections can, if necessary, be changed in the Template.
 These are activated for the SSMS during the Deploy process.

 The settings in the Configuration Utility to be verified are represented in the template through a placeholder.
 This placeholder is then substituted during the deploy process.
-The placeholder has the form ${/<name/>}.
+The placeholder has the form **$\{<name\>\}**

 The name of a placeholder is structured as the following:
-/<Prefix/>./<Parameter/>./<Prefix/> has one of the following five values:
+**<Prefix\>\.<Parameter\>\.<Prefix\>** has one of the following five values:

 * **mgt**:  SOAP access to UI and MGT
 * **svc**:  SOAP access to SVC and REST